cofresilab/cofresilab.github.io/members.md

 			Department of Psychological Sciences, University of Missouri <br>

 			<em>- PhD Linguistics, University of Texas at Austin, USA<br>
 			- M.A.
-Phonetics & Phonology, Paris III Sorbonne Nouvelle-Paris VII Diderot, France<br>
+Phonetics & Phonology, Sorbonne Nouvelle University, Paris-France<br>
 			- M.A.
-Teaching French as a Foreign Language, Grenoble III Stendhal University, France<br>
+Teaching French as a Foreign Language, Stendhal University, Grenoble-France<br>
 			- B.A.
-English Studies, Université de Pau et des Pays de l’Adour, France<br></em>
+English Studies, UPPA, Pau-France<br></em>

 			Contact at: SKeerstock at missouri.edu